 The Macaulay duration is the holding period of a bond to the point where changes in reinvestment income and changes in price offset one another exactly.

-What to Expect in CFA Level 2 Fixed Income?
+What to Expect in CFA Level 2 Fixed Income

 The CFA Level 2 Fixed Income is one of the most heavily weighted topics on the exam.
 The material introduces traditional and modern theories regarding the shape of the yield curve and the fundamental relationships underpinning its composition.
-Candidates will study valuation methods used to value bonds with embedded options and various credit analysis concepts.
+You will study valuation methods used to value bonds with embedded options and various credit analysis concepts.

 Exam Weight